Hi, I’m Vinicius Brasil, and I have been selling real estate here in Santa Clara for 20 years.

 Becoming a Realtor

-I quickly noticed there were two classes of real estate agents.
-Agents who were professionals, they really knew the areas they worked, understood the process, and the legalities.
-They provided value and had their client’s best interest at heart.
-And a second class that seemed to be running around with one focus, selling the most homes possible.
+After being in the industry for about a year, I noticed there were two main classes of real estate agents.
+Agents who were professionals and really knew the areas they worked, they understood the process, and stayed current on the changes in the laws and regulations.
+These agents provided real value and had their client’s best interests at heart.
+The second class just seemed to focus on getting clients and selling the most homes possible.

-I didn’t want to fall into that second category of agents.
-To me, the industry already had a used car salesman type stigma, and if I was going to set myself apart from most agents I had to provide value beyond just being a good salesman.
+Although the idea of selling a lot of homes was attractive to me, I didn’t want to fall into that second category of agents.
+To me, the industry already had a used car salesman-type of stigma.
+If I was going to set myself apart from most agents, I had to provide value beyond just being a good salesman.

-Since I didn’t know much about real estate, I really had to think about what it was that I was selling, what is a home?
-I started to realize how important the home I grew up in was in shaping who I was.
+Since I didn’t know much about real estate, I really had to think about what it was that I was selling.
+What is a home?
+I started to realize how important the home I grew up in was in shaping who I would eventually become.